Assistant Professor and Director of Actuarial Science Program

-Noha Youssef is an assistant professor at AUC.
-She earned her PhD in 2011 from the London School of Economics.
-She was appointed as a research associate at LSE from 2010-2011 and then as a teaching fellow at LSE from 2011-2012.
+Noha Youssef is an assistant professor at The American University in Cairo (AUC).
+She earned her PhD in 2011 from the London School of Economics (LSE).
+She was appointed as a research associate at LSE from 2010 to 2011 and then as a teaching fellow at LSE from 2011to 2012.
 She joined AUC in 2012.

 - Abdellatif, Lobna, Mohamed Zaky, Mazen Hassan, and Noha Youssef (2016) Fiscal transparency puzzle and electoral institutions: applying a 3Ds approach for tracking the action cycle in Egypt, The Journal of Legislative Studies, 1,21,1357-2334.

 - Wynn, H. and Youssef, N., A discussion of adaptive design for computer experiments, in the proceedings of the 58th World Statistical Congress, 2011, Dublin, 1251-1260, Int.
 Statistical Institute.

 - Gad, A. M. And Youssif, N. A. (2006), Linear Mixed Models for Longitudinal Data with Non-random Dropouts, Journal of Data Science, 4, 447-460.

 - PhD in Statistics, October 2006-2011, London School of Economics and Political Science (LSE), UK.

 - Post graduate certificate for teaching in higher education, October 2008- May 2010, London School of Economics and Political Science (LSE), UK.